Ever wondered what makes Henry Cavill tick?

 Recent years have brought significant professional disappointments for Henry.

-After announcing his return as Superman in 2022, he was subsequently removed from the role when James Gunn took over DC Studios.
+After announcing his return as Superman in 2022, he was later removed from the role when James Gunn took over DC Studios.
 He also departed from The Witcher series after three seasons.

 How Henry handled these setbacks reveals the Type 2 under stress.